aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/securing-and-signing/digitally-sign-pdf-file/_index.md

     {
         sign.BindPdf(dataDir + "input.pdf");
         // Create PKCS#7 object to sign
-        var pkcs7 = new Aspose.Pdf.Forms.PKCS7(string pfxFilePath, string password);// You can use PKCS7Detached with digest algorithm argument
+        var pkcs7 = new Aspose.Pdf.Forms.PKCS7(pfxFilePath, password);// You can use PKCS7Detached with digest algorithm argument
         // Set the delegate to external sign pkcs7.CustomSignHash = CustomSignHash;
         // Sign the file